 If it gets out of hand the the Intray starts building up, tidy it up as part of a “weekly review” when you check your time management is in hand.

 Tip number six is along the same lines but applying to your emails: keeping your email inbox to zero.

 Now I know that can be quite difficult to do, but it’s definitely possible, and again, very satisfying if you do that.
 So the thing with your emails is to clear your inbox.
 Don’t leave emails in your inbox so you just end up reading them or glancing at them even, two, three, four, five, six times.

 You shouldn’t leave emails in your inbox – a waste of your time.
 It really is.
 So read them once and deal with them, so you can either delete them – I use my deleted folder as my archive.
 I’ve got my deleted folder going back for 10 years or more with Outlook so I could search for anything that’s in that folder at any time.

-Or, if you’ve got something that needs doing and it’s only going to take two minutes or less, then just do it straightaway.
-It’s just not worth creating a To-do item then.
-So, I’ll just show you my Outlook.
-Okay, so here’s my inbox, and you can see at the moment, there are six items in it.
+So, I’ll just show you my Outlook email.
+Okay, so here’s my inbox, and you can see at the moment, there are xxx items in it.

 So I’ll just quickly go through these.
 That’s just a summary of Twitter, not really very interesting; Freelance.com, not interesting; Buffer, not interesting; WarriorForum, not interesting; Message From My Accounts Department and one from Yahoo!
 Answers – not interesting.